-Twenty years ago, we didn’t have to schlep all the way to Rapids Water Park in West Palm Beach for some great water slide fun.
+Twenty years ago, we didn’t have to schlep to Rapids Water Park in West Palm Beach for some awesome water slide fun.
 Atlantis water park was right in our backyard.
-If you don’t remember, Atlantis was located off of I-95 in Dania close to the former Grand Prix.
+If you don’t remember, Atlantis was located off of I-95 in Dania, close to the former Grand Prix.
 After closing in 1992, there has never been a water park for Broward County residents.
 Sure, we have those mini-parks in many of our cities, but those slides are for the little kids.

 If you are looking for a real thrill, then you’ll have to hoof it up to Palm Beach County.

 I contacted Michael Lucas, a former employee of Atlantis who created an unofficial blog called Atlantis Memories.
-He wanted me to bear in mind that he is not affiliated with Six Flags Atlantis, and that these are his own recollections.
+He wanted me to bear in mind that he is not affiliated with Six Flags Atlantis and that these are his recollections.